darwintantuco/auto-rollback/README.md

 auto-rollback disable
 ```

-## How auto revert on rails work?
+## How auto rollback on rails work?

+1. Checkout previous branch
-1. Get all new migrations versions by comparing the HEAD and previous branch
+1. Get migration versions that only exist on previous branch
-1. Execute `bundle exec rake db:migrate:down VERSION=<version>` on each version
+1. Execute `bundle exec rake db:migrate:down VERSION=<version>` for each version
-1. Undo any changes on `db/schema.rb`
+1. Undo all changes in `db/migrate/` and `db/schema.rb`

-1. Proceed with `git checkout`
+The flow will be less complicated if `pre-checkout` git hook exist

 ### Note

 - Assumes all migration are reversible
-- `bundle exec rake db:migrate:down` fails silently
+- `bundle exec rake db:migrate:down VERSION=<version>` fails silently

 ## License